Frequently Asked Questions

 12. Where do we get Mexican Insurance?

 There are many carriers of Mexican Insurance.
-We are members of Discover Baja Travel Club and purchase our insurance from them at a discounted rate.
-Membership in Discover Baja is included for all clients of Baja Amigos RV Caravan Tours.
-We find insurance is most economical to purchase yearly.
+We purchase our insurance from Baja Bound Insurnace.
+We find insurance is most economical to purchase either a 90 day or 6 month policy.
 There are many other alternatives that you can access through our Links page on our website.

 13. What kind of permits will we need?

 All that is required (other than Mexican car insurance) is a Tourist Permit (FMM).
 If you plan to fish you will also have to purchase a fishing license.
 The Tourist Permit can be obtained at any Immigration Office at the border.
-As members of Discover Baja Travel Club we purchase our Vehicle Insurance at a discounted rate and pre-purchase our FMMs.
-You can also purchase our a fishing license from Discover Baja or by contacting the Mexican Department of Fisheries in San Diego (619-233-6956 begin_of_the_skype_highlighting 619-233-6956 end_of_the_skype_highlighting).
 Baja Amigos clients cross at Tecate, Mexico.
-We will go as a group to process our Tourist Permits, this provides you the experience first hand and you will know how it’s done for future trips.
+We will go as a group to process your Tourist Permits, this provides you the experience first hand and you will know how it’s done for future trips.
 Passports are required.

 14. Can we tow another vehicle?
 Do we need to?